 If a bird’s nest chances before thee in the way, in any tree or on the ground, with fledglings or eggs, and the mother sitting upon the fledglings, or upon the eggs, thou shalt not take the mother with the young; thou shalt shoo away the mother, but the young thou mayest take unto thyself; that it may be well with thee, and that thou mayest prolong thy days.

 Many years ago, I was at a physics conference in Princeton in honor of the 85th birthday of John Archibald Wheeler.
-At the lunch break, I set alone at a table to eat my kosher lunch (I am always embarrassed eating this awful airplane food typically served at conferences whenever I order kosher food.
+At the lunch break, I sat alone at a table to eat my kosher lunch (I was always uncomfortable eating this airplane food typically served at conferences whenever I order kosher food.
 The sound of unwrapping the cellophane attracts everyone’s attention followed by expressions of sympathy at the pitiful sight of the airplane food).
 Minutes later, an elderly man, who looked like a Catholic priest, joined me.
 It turned out he was indeed a Jesuit priest and professor emeritus of physics at Boston University.
-Because I wore a kippa, he must have mistaken me for a rabbi and decide I was sitting at the table designated for clergy.
-Then a Buddhist monk dressed in his maroon toga joined us.
+Because I wore a kippa, he must have mistaken me for a rabbi and decided I was sitting at the table designated for clergy.
+Then a Buddhist monk dressed in his maroon toga joined us a few minutes later.
 (While most Buddhist monks wear saffron togas, the Tibetan Buddhists have maroon togas.)
 Before long, we had an ecumenical table.
-As it turned out, Buddhist monk was a disciple of Dalai Lama and professor of Zen philosophy at Harvard University.
+As it turned out, the Buddhist monk was a close disciple of Dalai Lama and professor of Zen philosophy at Harvard University.
 Besides physics, he was keenly interested in Judaism, and a lively discussion ensued.
 He told me he frequently traveled to various Ashrams (Buddhist monasteries) around the world where he’d see a lot of Jews.
 He wondered why Jews were so attracted to Buddhism.
 He told me he would always encourage these Jews to leave the Ashram and go study Judaism.
 He’d say to them, “What are you looking for here?
 You have a rich mystical tradition of your own.
 Whatever you seek here, you will find it in Judaism and then some.”
 He said to me, his biggest wish was to study Judaism in a yeshiva, but no yeshiva would accept a Buddhist monk as a student.
 We had a good laugh.